zagui440s/personalCP/week-03/day2/data-structures.md

     - Hash Tables
     - Binary Search Trees

-**Stretch**
-- Understand how to construct each type of data structure

 ## Lesson
 A data structure is a data organization, management, and storage format that enable efficient access and modification of data.
 In other words, a data structure is a collection of data values, the relationships between them, and the functions or operations that can be performed on them.